Tulane University Demonstration Guidelines

 - Academic Quad

-- Demonstration participants may not attempt to coerce, intimidate, or harass any other person into viewing, listening to, or accepting a copy of any communication.
+- Demonstration organizers and/or participants may not attempt to coerce, intimidate, or harass any other person into viewing, listening to, or accepting a copy of any communication.

-- Demonstration participants may not enter or occupy rooms or offices without prior written permission; obstruct or restrict the free movement of persons; or block hallways, doorways, stairs or exits from University facilities.
+- Demonstration organizers and/or participants may not obstruct or restrict the free movement of persons including sidewalks and roads; or block hallways, doorways, stairs, or exits from University facilities.

-- Demonstration participants should take reasonable care to reduce damage to University property and to the property of others.
+- Demonstration organizers and/or participants should take reasonable care to reduce damage to University property and to the property of others.
 This property includes, but is not limited to, vegetation of any type, outdoor sculptures, vehicles, and buildings.
-Demonstration organizers must collect all trash, and any literature/printed materials and place these materials in refuse/recycling containers.

-- Demonstration participants must abide by all University policies and applicable local, state, and federal laws.
+- Demonstration organizers and participants must abide by the Code of Student Conduct, all University policies and applicable local, state, and federal laws.
+They are also expected to follow the instruction of the AVP for Campus Life, their designee, and/or TUPD.

-- The AVP for Campus Life or their designee may determine the point at which a demonstration becomes disruptive based upon the Demonstration Guidelines.
-If the situation permits, the AVP for Campus Life or their designee may inform the demonstrators that they must discontinue their disruptive activities, explaining which activities are in violation of the guidelines, and may advise them on how to continue their demonstration in a manner which is not disruptive.
+- The AVP for Campus Life or their designee may determine the point at which a demonstration becomes disruptive.
+If the situation permits, the AVP for Campus Life or their designee may inform the demonstrators that they must discontinue their disruptive activities, explaining which activities are in violation of the guidelines and may advise them on how to continue their demonstration in a manner which is not disruptive.
 If the disruption continues, appropriate action may be taken, including, but not limited to, police action.
 An immediate physical threat to persons and/or property may require immediate police action as well as situations in which the AVP for Campus Life or their designee determines that a warning may not provide adequate protection for persons or property.